miyazakimaiko/portfolio-blog-2021-2/content/blog/Started Software Development Apprenticeship program in FIT Ireland!/index.md

 It has been a long way to get here, but I truly appreciate the support especially from the people in FIT and the company who hired me.
 I am super excited about what is coming, who I am getting to know and working together on the course of the programme and my career.

 I really recommend the programme to anyone interested in getting into the IT industry in Ireland.
 If you feel that is you, I recommend visiting their website [here](https://fit.ie/tech-apprenticeships/become-an-apprentice/).
-If you have any question, please leave a comment.
-I am happy to answer as much as I can!